giftnuss/foodsharing/docs/refactor.md

 # Refactoring

 We want to continue refactoring the codebase.
 This will lead to code which is more modular, easier to maintain and clearer.
-A lot is explained in the book "Modernizing Legacy Applications In PHP" (mentioned here in more detail: https://devdocs.foodsharing.network/codebase.html#basic-layout)
+A lot is explained in the book "Modernizing Legacy Applications In PHP" (mentioned [here](codebase.md#basic-layout)  in more detail)

 There is an [overview issue](https://gitlab.com/foodsharing-dev/foodsharing/-/issues/68) with a checklist.